TaylanUB/scheme-srfis/README.md

-- If an export or import list doesn't fit in one line, then put a newline directly after the `export` or `import` keyword, i.e., don't leave any expression on the same line as the keyword.
+- If an export or import list doesn't fit in one line, then put a newline directly after the `export` or `import` keyword, i.e., don't put any export or import specs on the same line as the keyword.

 - Unless there is only a very small amount of code, split the main body of the library into a file named `n.body.scm` and include that